In collaboration with Myrtle Beach SC. Thank you for supporting the brands that support A Taste of Koko!

 Ride the SkyWheel on the Myrtle Beach Boardwalk

-For the best view of Myrtle Beach, you have to ride the SkyWheel – this gigantic observation wheel has 42 glass-enclosed gondolas that can seat up to six people.
+For the ultimate weekend getaway and the best view of Myrtle Beach, you have to ride the SkyWheel – this gigantic observation wheel has 42 glass-enclosed gondolas that can seat up to six people.

 Tickets: $16 for adults and $12 for children.